Date(s) - 10/09/2019 - 10/11/2019

 Ala Moana Hotel

-The Environmental Finance Center at UNC will present three sessions at the HWWA Annual Conference:
+The Environmental Finance Center at UNC presented three sessions at the HWWA Annual Conference:

 Innovative Financing Options for Water Quality Challenges: Like many states, Hawai’i is faced with water quality challenges in some of its drinking water sources.
 Whether utilities are facing growing costs associated with complying with state or federal water quality regulations, or new treatment costs associated with unique contaminants, water quality needs present unique finance challenges for utilities and state and local governments.
 This session will evaluate the innovative financing options available to utilities that can be used for water quality improvements.
 The session will start with a look at state or federal funding programs, and then will highlight some examples of innovative financing mechanisms being used around the country, including partnership models, and dedicated revenue sources.